exasol/bucketfs-python/doc/design/bucketpath.rst

                 credentail_store: for accessing buckets, see Service.

-                Note: It is not clear yet if addition information will be required for the actual implementations.
+                Note: It is not clear yet if additional information will be required for the actual implementations.
 If needed please add bellow.

                 *args: TBD